rednafi/rednafi.com/content/misc/audit_commit_messages_on_github.md

 I've decided to use GitHub Actions to audit the conformity of the commit messages.
 The CI pipeline is orchestrated as follows:

 * After every push and pull-request, the `audit-commits` job in an `audit.yml` workflow file will verify the conformity of the commit messages.
 This job runs a regex pattern against every commit message and fails with exit code 1 if the message doesn't respect the expected format.
 * If the `audit-commits` job passes successfully, only then the primary jobs in the `ci.yml` workflow will execute.
 The entire pipeline will fail and the primary CI workflow won't be triggered at all if the `audit-commit` job fails at any point.

 On GitHub, you're expected to place your workflow files in the `.github/workflows` directory.
-If you inspect this blog's [workflows] folder, you'll see this pattern in action.
+If you inspect this blog's workflows[^3] folder, you'll see this pattern in action.
 Here, the directory has three workflow files:

 ```txt
 .github/workflows